Management System – The History

 Once I started System Improvements in 1988, the terminology started spreading to other industries.
 Refining, chemicals, oil exploration and production, and other industries.
 By the early 1990s, TapRooT® was adopted by industry leaders around the world.
 And the terminology “Management System” went with it.

-Then, I began hearing the term at professional society meetings.
-People started insisting that to find root causes you needed to find “management system” causes.
+Then, I began hearing the term “Management System” at professional society meetings.
+People started insisting that to find root causes, you needed to find management system causes.
 I thought this was interesting.
 Where had the term “management system” come from?

-I researched the term on the internet and couldn’t find any references prior to the meeting I had with my boss back in 1986.
-In fact, it looked like the terminology had started to be used in the mid-1990s.
+Recently, I researched the term on the internet and couldn’t find any references prior to the meeting I had with my boss back in 1986.
+In fact, it looked like the terminology had started widespread use (for example, in ISO Standards) in the mid-1990s.

 If you would like to learn more about the Management System, all you need to do is read about it in the TapRooT® Root Cause Tree® Dictionary.
 You will receive a copy of the dictionary and will learn how to use it in any of our TapRooT® 2-Day or 5-Day Courses.